Skip to content

 The problem it addresses

-Each tool is good at what it does.
-The problem is the connections between them.
 When someone asks "which business capabilities are at risk if we decommission this platform?" — answering that requires traversing from technology components through application services through business services to capabilities, cross-referencing with portfolio assessments and architecture decisions.
 No single tool holds all of that.
+Today, the answer lives in an architect's head — and leaves the organization when they do.

 What's in this repository